amongfriends-irishmusic/wordpress-plugin/README.md

 Additionally, developers have the option for a stacktrace for deprecated functions in third-party modules as a debugging aid.
+The plugin also removes false alarms from Site Health to make it more useful.

 [Posts in Page]: https://ivycat.com/wordpress/wordpress-plugins/posts-in-page/
 [#4127]: https://github.com/WordPress/gutenberg/issues/4127